TT Talk - ‘Telex release’ by email

 In principle, the carrier has no legal obligation to substitute the 'telex release' process for the ordinary process of delivery against presentation of an original bill of lading.
 But carriers are ordinarily happy to comply with the shipper's 'telex release' request, which they see as good customer service and a chance to charge the shipper a small fee.

 However, 'telex release' clearly carries additional risks.
-Carriers should therefore only consent to a 'telex release' request, if the shipper is prepared to sign the carrier's specific 'telex release'
+Carriers should therefore only consent to a 'telex release' request if the shipper is prepared to sign the carrier's specific 'telex release' and it:

 - Defines the location where the full set of bill of lading original must be surrendered to the carrier;